 Creating dried flower arrangements is a fun hobby and can turn into a lucrative side job.
 Preserving plants to use in these arrangements is not difficult.
 You can begin this easy chore by growing plants and flowers to dry and use in dried flower arrangements.

 Drying flowers and foliage is most often done by a method called air drying.
 This is a simple process that involves using a rubber band to secure small bunches of flowers together and hanging them to dry.
 When learning how to dry flowers, you’ll find it’s best to hang these bunches upside down.

 Preserving plants by drying removes moisture so that dried flower arrangements last for longer periods of time.
 When hanging flowers to dry, put them in a cool, dark space.
 Any dark room with gentle air circulation works.
 Drying flowers and foliage by hanging usually takes two to three weeks.
 The darkness helps retain color when preserving plants.

 Place the drying agent in a box or container with a tight fitting lid.
-Add flowers and foliage.
+Add the flowers and foliage.
 Gently cover the entire flower and stem to be preserved.
-Make mounds to hold flower heads and then cover gently with drying agent, using a spoon.
+Make mounds to hold flower heads and then cover gently with the drying agent, using a spoon.
 Dumping the desiccants on delicate petals may damage the flower.

 Flowers are dry when they feel papery.
-The time frame for drying plants this way depends on the size of the plant material, how much moisture it holds and which drying agent you are using.
+The time frame for drying plants this way depends on the size of the plant material, how much moisture it holds, and which drying agent you are using.
 Typically, flowers are dry in two to three weeks using this method.